Gerson-Gomes/Burguer-Master/README.md

 Welcome to the Burger Shop front-end project!
 This repository contains the source code for a fictional burger shop website.
 The project is designed to showcase a modern, responsive web design that provides an engaging user experience for visitors interested in delicious burgers.

 <h2>Features</h2>

-Responsive Design: Optimized for viewing on various devices, including desktops, tablets, and mobile phones.
+* Responsive Design: Optimized for viewing on various devices, including desktops, tablets, and mobile phones.

-Interactive UI: Includes features like an interactive menu, order form, and customer testimonials.
++ Interactive UI: Includes features like an interactive menu, order form, and customer testimonials.

-Clean and Modern Layout: A visually appealing design focused on user-friendly navigation.
+* Clean and Modern Layout: A visually appealing design focused on user-friendly navigation.

-Performance Optimizations: Efficient loading times and smooth transitions.
+* Performance Optimizations: Efficient loading times and smooth transitions.
 <h2>Technologies Used</h2>

-HTML5 & CSS3: For structuring and styling the content.
+* HTML5 & CSS3: For structuring and styling the content.
-JavaScript: To add interactivity and enhance user experience.
+* JavaScript: To add interactivity and enhance user experience.
-[Your CSS Framework or Libraries]: Mention any specific frameworks or libraries used, such as Bootstrap or Tailwind CSS.
-[Any other tools]: Mention other tools or technologies used in the project.

 <h2>License-Free Images</h2>
 All images used in this project are license-free and sourced from open platforms, ensuring that they are safe to use and distribute.
 Feel free to reuse or modify the images as needed for your projects.